| CloserLook > Romans > Romans 5:1-21 |

 To the lost

-sinner, the salvation of his precious soul is all-important, but that's
+sinner, the salvation of his precious soul is all-important, but that's only the

-only the beginning.
+beginning.

-Rom.5:1 "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ:" "being justified by faith" --- that's where it all begins.
-Our fruitless striving is finally over; and "we have peace with God through our Lord Jesus Christ:" Col.1:20-21 "And,
+Romans 5:1 "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
+"Being justified by faith" --- that's where it all begins.
+Our fruitless striving is finally over, and "we have peace with God through our Lord Jesus Christ."
+Colossians 1:20-21 "And, having made peace through the blood of his cross, by him to

 Obviously, it is a present possession, and it involves many blessings.
 After all, it is the grace of God.
-One of these blessings is the "access" Christ has provided for us, into the very presence of His Heavenly Father. ~ ~ ~ ~ ~ ~ In Old Testament times, the average Israelite, even though he was part of God's chosen people, was kept at arms length, so to speak.
-God's presence resided in the tabernacle, which was located in the very middle of their camp, but he couldn't go there.
+One of these blessings is the "access" Christ has provided for us into the very presence of His Heavenly Father. ~ ~ ~ ~ ~ ~ In Old Testament times, the average Israelite, even though he was part of God's chosen people, was kept at arm’s- length, so to speak.
+God's presence resided in the tabernacle which was located in the very middle of their camp, but he couldn't go there.
 By that I mean, he couldn't actually enter the tabernacle itself.
-Only the high priest could enter the tabernacle, and the holiest of all, were God dwelt, and then, only once a year, and under special conditions.
-But for the Christian, things are very different.
+Only the high priest could enter the tabernacle and the holiest of all, where God dwelt, and then, only once a year, and under special conditions.
+But, for the Christian, things are very different.
 Our Great High Priest, the Lord Jesus, can bring us right into God's presence.
-This remarkable privilege is examined in detail, in the lessons on Hebrews, found on this site, so I will simply refer you to them.
-However, I would like to pass on an excellent illustration, provided by John Phillips, which is very helpful.
-"A little boy once stood outside the gates of
+This remarkable privilege is examined in detail in the lessons on Hebrews found on this site, so I will simply refer you to them.
+However, I would like to pass on an excellent illustration provided by John Phillips, which is very helpful.
+"A little boy

-It is a glorious thing to have acceptance, to know that the war is over and that God no longer looks upon us with disfavor and wrath.
-It is far better to have access.
-And those who have taken the pierced hand of the King’s Son have access indeed.
-What a standing!"
-End of quote. ~ ~ ~ ~ ~ ~ So far we have talked about our acceptance and our access.
+(End of quote.) ~ ~ ~ ~ ~ ~ So far we have talked about our acceptance and our access.
 Both of these privileges, and many more, are the result of our standing as a Christian.
-And might I say, this new standing is absolutely perfect and complete, because it rests upon the finished work of Christ.
+And might I say, this new standing is absolutely perfect and complete because it rests upon the finished work of Christ.
 However, that’s not true of our Christian state.
-No, our personal development depends, to a large degree, upon our cooperation.
+No, our personal development depends, to a large degree, upon our co-operation.
 God does have a definite program, and His desire is to make us more like Christ.
-The first step of this program is found in Romans chapter 5 and verse 3.
+The first step of this program is found in Romans Chapter 5 and verse 3.
 "And not only so, but we glory in tribulations also ---" and I'll stop right there.
 Actually,

-in tribulations", and I don't think that's too unusual.
+in tribulations," and I don't think that's too unusual.

-However, "tribulations" are the first step in God's list, and for a good
+However, "tribulations" are the first step in God's list, and for a good reason.

 You